Making an Appointment is Easy:

 When is the Reading and Writing Center open?

 Our schedule varies from semester to semester.
 To make an appointment, see the online scheduler here.

 Who are the writing consultants?

-The Reading and Writing Center is staffed by instructors of English 101 and 102 and students who have successfully completed a 3-credit preparatory course.
+The Reading and Writing Center is staffed by instructors of English 101 and students who have successfully completed a 3-credit preparatory course.

 Who can make an appointment?

 Westfield students from any major, faculty, staff, and alumni can schedule a FREE appointment at the Reading and Writing Center.

 Go to our website and use our online scheduler.

 What should I bring with me to my appointment?